 Quantum arms race

 Now in its first year, the EU has launched a 10-year €1b Quantum Flagship.
 Strong national programmes also exist in the Netherlands, Germany and Sweden.
 The EU is also adopting a mission oriented approach for Horizon Europe, its next research and innovation framework programme for 2021-27.
-The Quantum Flagship will continue through this period, though again, it is not at this point aligned with any particular mission in the wider strategy.
+The Quantum Flagship will continue through this period, though it is not aligned with a single specific mission it can potentially play an enabling role in several.

 The US has long held a strong position in basic quantum science research, however it was slower than other players such as Australia, China, Canada, the UK and the EU to organise a formal national quantum technology programme.
 With bipartisan support, the NQI act was signed by President Trump at the end of 2018.
 A number of National Quantum Information Science Research Centers and Multidisciplinary Centers for Quantum Research and Education will be created.
 NIST will also support the initiative.
 For 2019-23, the envisaged spend is $1.2b.

 Despite the success of the quantum photonics sector in the UK, startup PsiQ has recently formalised its move to the US.
-It is rumoured to be raising its funding to £130m and the lure of Silicon Valley has proved too much.
+It is rumoured to be raising £130m funding and the lure of Silicon Valley has proved too much.

-Despite the growing pace and rivalry of these national programmes, it is notable that perhaps only the Chinese programme has managed to align quantum with a true ‘mission’ able to capture the public imagination.
+Despite the growing pace and rivalry of these national programmes, it is notable that perhaps only the Chinese programme that is close to aligning quantum with a true ‘mission’ able to capture the public imagination.

 The Dream of Quantum